 I am a ponderer, a researcher, a planner, an organizer.
 My paintings emerge from my personal experiences in design, the theatrical stage, family life, nature, and my ongoing love of spiral marks.

-Jocelyn Murray is an abstract painter whose source inspirations originate from having grown up on water and time spent sky-watching for tornados and storms.
-Combined with a strong design aesthetic and years spent helping behind-the- scenes of theatrical productions—watching her husband and daughter perform—her paintings are characterized by thin layers of paint and mark-making, often producing quiet, expressionistic images.
-Working mostly in oils and water-based oils, Murray uses a variety of traditional and non-traditional materials and tools—from china markers, oil pastels, and graphite pencils to wallpaper smoothers and hair tinting brushes.
+Born in Iowa and raised in Wisconsin, Colorado-based artist Jocelyn Murray is an abstract painter whose source inspirations originate from having grown up on water and time spent sky-watching for tornadoes and storms.
+Combined with a strong design aesthetic and years spent helping behind-the-scenes of theatrical productions—watching her husband and daughter perform—her paintings are characterized by thin layers of paint and mark-making, often producing quiet, expressionistic images.
+Working mostly in oils, Murray uses a variety of tools—from china markers, oil pastels, and colored pencils to wallpaper smoothers and hair tinting brushes.